 When combined with low-e coated glass, these films considerably reduce the u-value of the glass (the amount of heat lost through the glazing, improving energy efficiency), and can offer 99.5% UV protection, along with a reduction in external noise by up to 20%.
 Additions such as these are an ideal way to ensure that even on the hottest summer day, your interior spaces remain cool, quiet, and welcoming.

 Ventilation is an important part of every home for a number of reasons.
 It has the most significant impact on the air quality in our interior spaces, which in turn has an impact on our wellbeing in a wide variety of ways.
 For many of us, the summer months are synonymous with open windows, as we try and keep what little cool air there is flowing through our properties – and our glazing installations are a crucial part of this.

-In the simplest sense, glazing solutions are either fixed – meaning they can’t be opened, which is usually more common for things like skylights or glass wall panels – or opening, meaning they can provide ventilation.
-The majority of windows – and all of the doors - in our homes will be opening solutions, but there are also a range of specialist installations that can further boost the ventilation in a space.
+In the simplest sense, glazing solutions are either fixed – meaning they can’t be opened, which is usually more common for things like rooflights or glass walls – or opening, meaning they can provide ventilation – such as glass roofs.
+The majority of windows – and all of the doors – in our homes will be opening solutions, but there are also a range of specialist installations that can further boost the ventilation in a space.

 What you didn’t know

 What many people may not be aware of is that when contracting a glazing specialist to design the glass installations for a property, almost any of these can be designed to open and provide ventilation.
 This is particularly important for solutions like glass roofs and floors – while many of us may have glass skylights in our home, often these can only be opened in a limited way, at a small angle, which doesn’t provide very significant ventilation – and can prove problematic should a summer storm make an appearance.